aliterc/aliterc.github.io/index.md

 11 - On obtient une rondelle régulière pour les beignets et une découpe centrale esthétique pour les pommes séchées par exemple.

+1:33

+can I HAVE your passport please

+a bedroom for one person

+a doubleroom with one bed

+a twin room

+the room which looks out over the sea

+it costs more

+the suppliment

+10 euros per night per room

+no, not for those rooms

+the view is turely mignificant in the morning

+the room is on the third floor

+I wish you a pleasant stay in the hotel

+puis-je avoir votre passeport s’il vous plaît

+une chambre pour une personne

+une chambre double avec un lit

+une chambre double

+la pièce qui donne sur la mer

+il coûte plus cher

+le suppliment

+10 euros par nuit et par chambre

+Non, pas pour ces chambres

+la vue est turely mignificant le matin

+la chambre est au troisième étage

+Je vous souhaite un séjour agréable à l’hôtel

 - as a blogger

   我经常会写点小说，感想之类的。